szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make some Thief HLAs more effective (2130)

 - **Spike Trap**: Damage type is changed from magical to piercing for thematic consistency.
-- **Exploding Trap**: Damage is increased to 15d6 (from 10d6).
-The knockdown effect no longer allows a saving throw, and the save for half damage is changed from vs. Spell to vs. Breath.
+- **Exploding Trap**: Damage is increased to 15d6 (from 10d6) and the save for half damage is changed from vs. Spell to vs. Breath.
 - **Assassination**:
   - Duration of backstab every hit increased to 7 seconds.
 Other effects last for 2 more rounds.
   - For the duration and one round after, grants immunity to critical misses and +10% critical hit chance.